neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 :::{index} command neuron
 :::

-Stereotyped motor patterns (for example, FAPs) are orchestrated by neural circuits that pattern the contraction among sets of muscles.
+Stereotyped motor patterns (for example, FAPs) are orchestrated by neural circuits that coordinate the contraction/relaxation among sets of muscles.
 These circuits are activated by a ***command*** signal (after a decision has been made to do the action).
 But, remarkably, the command signal itself (the spiking output of a command neuron) does not need to be patterned.
-We can demonstrate this by using experimental techniques that alter the spiking activity of specific neurons.
+This feature of motor control can be demonstrated by using experimental techniques enabling control over the spiking activity of "command neurons".

 :::{figure} /images/cricket-singing-command-neuron.png
 :width: 900

-Command neuron controlling calling song[^hedwig-2006].
-Neuron: A recording of the command neuron's membrane potential across time in the brain of Gryllus bimaculatus.
-Increasing the neurons spike activity (AP/s) elicits the generation of calling song (Sound): the cricket lifts its wings and starts to sing (Forewing).
+The motor control of calling song[^hedwig-2006]. *Neuron*: A recording of the command neuron's membrane potential across time in the brain of Gryllus bimaculatus. *Current*: A current applied across the membrane of the command neuron via a wire placed inside the neuron.
+Increasing the neuron's voltage spiking (*AP/s*) elicits the generation of "calling song" (*Sound*) because it causes forewing movement (*Forewing*: the cricket closes its wings and starts to "sing" by moving the wings back and forth against each other).
 :::

 The **command neuron** ("Neuron" in Figure 30) causes the cricket to sing, but its activity is unpatterned.
 What causes the patterning of the movement required to produce the patterned song?